shuban-789/Shuban-CSA/_posts/Foundation/2024-10-09-sprint2_ticket_IPYNB_2_.md

 ## The Beginning

 My main goal for this lesson was to improve my soft skills through the way that I presented topics to my class.
-There is something which my sister said which inspired me.

-She talked about how one of the most crucial things she learned from Mr. M was the difference between Steve Wozniak and Steve Jobs.
-Would I want to just be behind the scenes and code all day, or be able to present myself in a flashy and cool way to make what I have to say presentable?
+I always think of the battle between soft skills and technical skills like Steve Jobs vs Steve Wozniak.
+But which mentality to follow?

 The answer was both.
 I believe this trimester I already had the qualities of Steve Wozniak as early this year and this summer I was advancing my Java knowledge.